Expatria-Technologies/remora-flexi-hal/README.md

 https://github.com/Expatria-Technologies/tinyuf2/releases

-Firmware must be built with Mbed Studio with the 'FLEXIHAL' target, and the 'Release' configuration must be selected.
-A pre-compiled binary is provided in the FirmwareBin directory for convenience.
+Firmware is built with PlatformIO, using the flexi_spi target configured here. `platformio run --environment flexi_spi` will build the firmware.

 ## Changes